Playwright vs Cypress in 2026: which one should your team pick?

 Here's the thing.
 Whether you're on Playwright or Cypress, the teams we talk to aren't struggling with the framework itself.
 They're struggling with everything around it.
 The problems below aren't Playwright-specific or Cypress-specific.
 They're framework-shaped gaps that neither tool was designed to fill.

-Then there's the volume problem, which is getting worse fast.
+- Test volume management.
 If your team uses AI-assisted test generation (like Playwright's new Test Agents), you can end up with hundreds of new tests in a week.
 Which ones are valuable?
 Which are redundant?
 Which belong in CI, and which should only run nightly?
 No framework has opinions about this.
-It runs whatever you point it at.

-Scale is its own beast.
+- Scale and infrastructure.
 Running 500 tests in under five minutes means containers, orchestration, and parallelization infrastructure.
 Microsoft knows this so well they built Azure Playwright Testing specifically to address it.
 But plenty of teams are still rolling their own, and the "free" open-source framework quietly turns into a multi-month engineering project.

-And neither Playwright nor Cypress does test management.
-They don't track which requirements map to which tests.
+- Test management.
+Neither Playwright nor Cypress tracks which requirements map to which tests.
 They don't give you a release-readiness view.
 They don't maintain an audit trail of who wrote what test and when it last passed across environments.
 These aren't things a test framework should do.
 But they're things a team needs.

 Selenium isn't going anywhere either